 So you see.
 A Wildlife safari in Africa is like anything else in life – you get what you pay for!

-Twenty years ago there were 8 commercial safari lodges in Southern Africa.
+The Facts Twenty years ago there were 8 commercial safari lodges in Southern Africa.
 Today there are in excess of 2 800!

 Then there are the “Big 5” reserves.
-Game reserves where all of Africa’s wild animals roam free.
+Game Reserves where all of Africa’s wild animals roam free.
 A wildlife safari in a “Big 5” reserve is what most people dream of when thinking of a wildlife safari in Africa.
 Make sure you get the safari that you expect.
 Free roaming lion, leopard, elephant, rhino, buffalo, cheetah, giraffe, wildebeest, zebra and all the rest of the animals you imagine when thinking Africa, all free in their natural environment.